Florida softball league is 87 — many players are even older

 ST. PETERSBURG, Fla.
-(AP) — Irwin Ableson runs to catch a softball and puts on his glasses before throwing the ball to second base.
+(AP) — Irwin Abelson runs to catch a softball and puts on his glasses before throwing the ball to second base.
 Abelson’s arm is strong, and the man in his 80s on the opposing team is out.

-“My doctor said recently, ‘I’d never guess that you were 91 years old,'” shrugs Ableson, a former life insurance salesman and a player for the Kids & Kubs senior league in St. Petersburg.
+“My doctor said recently, ‘I’d never guess that you were 91 years old,'” shrugs Abelson, a former life insurance salesman and a player for the Kids & Kubs senior league in St. Petersburg.
 To be eligible, players must be at least 75 — so it’s often called the “three-quarters league.”

-Ableson is one of five active players over 90, and in the scheme of things, he’s something of a youngster.
+Abelson is one of five active players over 90, and in the scheme of things, he’s something of a youngster.
 One player is 97.

 Kids & Kubs is a Depression-era creation.
 It began in 1930 and quickly drew crowds.
 In the 1940s, some 5,000 people packed the bleachers.
 Black-and-white newsreels highlighted the “energetic grandpas.”
 (The 70-member league is now co-ed; a few women play).

-Note: This story has been corrected to fix the spelling of the player’s name to Irwin Abelson, not Ableson.